 2. Dividends

 The tax rules on dividend distributions made to nonresident individuals are the same as those applicable to distributions made to nonresident companies.
 For a detailed discussion of these rules, see VI.B.2., above.
+For a discussion of how a Chilean company can pay a substitute tax in lieu of the additional tax with respect to earnings and profits accumulated through December 31, 2023, see V.B.5.d.(5)., above.

 Nonresident individuals who are shareholders in SRLs are subject to the same rules as resident individuals with respect to amounts withdrawn or deemed withdrawn from the company.
 Such amounts are subject to a surcharge of 10% on top of the additional tax.